os-climate/osc-geo-h3grid-srv/docs/README-geospatial.md

 Copy both the `v4.mean_GISS_homogenized.txt` and `stations.txt` to the `data/geo_data/temperatures` directory.

-See [Data Loading](/docs/README-loading.md) for instructions on turning this data into a geomesh dataset.
+See the [os-geo-h3loader-cli] repository for instructions on turning this data into a geomesh dataset.

 ### Starting the server